 - Support stakeholders with training and resources to enable effective and efficient use of the registry

-The regulated community will begin filing their notices on the registry ahead of the January 1, 2022 effective date in the Excess Soil Regulation.
+The regulated community will begin filing their notices using the registry ahead of the January 1, 2022, effective date in the Excess Soil Regulation.

 Phase two of the project will begin later in 2022 and develop additional functionalities to be defined in consultation with the Ministry and industry stakeholders.
 Information related to the timing and components of phase two of the registry project will be posted to this page as it becomes available.

-The Authority awarded PwC Canada the contract to build the technical components of the registry, in accordance with its Procurement Policy.
-The Authority and PwC Canada will work in close coordination with ministry staff and relevant stakeholders to ensure that the registry meets the requirements of the Excess Soil Regulation, the Minister’s direction and the business requirements of registry users.
-Presentation materials from industry stakeholder working group sessions will be posted on this page.
+The Authority awarded PwC Canada the contract to build the technical components of the registry, per its Procurement Policy.
+The Authority and PwC Canada will work in close coordination with Ministry staff and industry stakeholders to ensure that the registry meets the requirements of the Excess Soil Regulation, the Minister’s direction and the business requirements of registry users.